mwaskom/lyman/README.md

 - `run_fmri.py`: perform subject-level functional preprocessing and analyses

+- `make_masks.py`: generate ROI masks in native EPI space from a variety of sources

-- `run_group.py`: perform basic group-level mixed effects analyses
+- `run_group.py`: perform basic whole-brain mixed-effects analyses

 - `surface_snapshots.py`: plot the results of the subject- and group-level models on a surface mesh